Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

 A systematic study of Chiron type interactions was extended to the strong penetrative families with wide lateral spread detected in other chambers.
 30 Chiron-type events found in the systematic study of the Chacaltaya chamber no.19 are described in detail in \cite{La Paz, Chirons_19}.
 Other events have been collected in the past several years and the analysis of 82 Chiron-type families (selected out from 120 families from Chacaltaya chambers no. 19, 20 and 22) is presented in \cite{Has_Tokyo,Baradzei,Arisawa}.
 21 Chiron events among them were found.
 Four Chiron-type events, found among $\sim$ 60 families with total observed energy greater than 100 TeV from Pamir exposure ($\sim$ 120 m$^{2}$yr of carbon chambers and $\sim$ 9 m$^{2}$yr of thick lead chambers) have been reported in \cite{Chirons_Pamir}.

-The examples of Chiron-type families, which have been found more recently, are shown in Table 2.11.
+The examples of Chiron-type families, which have been found more recently, are presented in Table~8.
 These are:

-1. {\em Ch18B154S-B133I \cite{Ch18B154SB133I}}.\\ The event was recorded in Chacaltaya chamber No.18.
+1. {\em Ch18B154S-B133I \cite{Ch18B154SB133I}}.\\ The event was recorded in Chacaltaya chamber No. 18.
 Despite of the large total visible energy (1346 TeV) the family has no halo.
 It has large lateral spread and it is much more rich in hadron component than usual events.
 Hadrons carry about 40\% of the total visible energy.
 The most striking feature of the family is the existence of two exotic hadrons within an extremely collimated cluster of showers located in its central part.
 One gives rise to a Pb-jet in lower chamber.
 It was found in the downstream of the shower observed in the upper chamber and consists of at least four cores, remaining a mini--clusters.
 Their average visible transverse momentum is about 2 GeV/c (from measurements of the geometrical convergence between cores at different depths in the chamber).
 The other gives rise to a pizero-less C-jet (no pair of showers which couples into a $\pi^{0}$ produced in the target layer).
 Both jets are hardly explained as well as being of ``usual'' hadron or single ``$\gamma$-ray'' origin.

-The event contains also several anomalously collimated bundles of showers.
-Figure~\ref{Ch18B154} shows some examples of the transition curves through the whole depth of the chamber.
-Dotted lines are the transition curves of pure electromagnetic cascade showers of the same energies expected for such two--storey chamber.
-It is seen that the observed darknesses in the lower chamber are appreciably larger than those expected for pure electromagnetic shower cases.
+The event contains also several anomalously collimated bundles of showers which penetrate through the whole chamber and their observed darknesses in the lower chamber are appreciably larger than those expected for pure electromagnetic shower (see figures in ref. \cite{Ch18B154SB133I}).

 2. {\em P3C1G48H57 \cite{Has_Tam,Chirons_Calgary}.}\\ The event found in the Pamir-joint chamber C1 series P3 is the example of the quasi-clean family.
 The analysis of both longitudinal ($f = E/E_{vis}$) and lateral ($E(\gamma) \cdot R$) spectra shows that the majority of high energy secondary particles arrive at the chamber directly.
 Provided that the interaction height is $\sim $1 km ($\simeq$ one collision mean free path) or less, the present event is the example of particle production with large transverse momenta, $\langle p_{T}(\gamma)\rangle$ of the order of 2-3 GeV/c or more.
 Multiplicity of the secondaries at the main interaction is $\sim$ 10-15.
 Among high energy showers there are the strongly penetrating ones which after starting development in the gamma block enter further into the lower chamber.
 Two penetrating clusters with a small lateral spread were also detected.